Underneath that stuff, I will post my regular daily stuff..... kinda sorta fun, eh?

-It pumps it out of a long skinny 3/4" hose, even uphill, to dump at far away locations like an inground septic tank, and then we follow up the process with the grey water from the sinks and shower to rinse out the dedicated hose.
+It pumps it out of a long skinny 3/4" hose, even uphill, to dump at far away locations like an inground septic tank, or a badly located dump station, and then we follow up the process with the grey water from the sinks and shower to rinse out the dedicated hose.

 It is great for many RVing situations, besides saving on dump station fees:

 - -Many RV sites with sewer provided are only designed if your RV is backed into the site.
 But our motorhome has a solid back wall in the bedroom.
 If there is a pretty view, we may pull in forward so the view is out our front windshield in the living area of the rig.
 That puts the sewer opening on the wrong side for us.
 The macerator can help with that.

 - -Or if sitting in someone's driveway it can dump tanks into a septic or even a toilet. (done that)

 - -Or if at a poorly designed dump station that is too slanted to dump properly by gravity. (seen that)